mchlln/BooksLibrary/README.md

 Add Book: Opens a form to add a new book to the database.
 Delete Book: Removes a book from the database.
 Update Book: Allows modification of existing book details.
-Send a Simple Query: Executes predefined queries based on user input.
+Filter By: Executes predefined queries based on user input, filtering with one element.
 Send a Query: Executes custom SQL queries entered by the user.
 Save to File: Exports the database to a specified file.
 Load File: Imports data from an SQL file into the database.